AriFordsham/GHCWiki/emacs.md

 }
 ```

 The other parameters are optional and only provided as examples that you can configure much more with `ghc.nix` and have different configurations for hadrian and the compiler.
-However, I would recommend to use the same compiler version (`bootghc`); using different GHC versions on the same project sounds like a call for trouble ... :wink:
+However, I would recommend to use the same compiler version (`bootghc`); using different GHC versions on the same project sounds like asking for trouble ... :wink:

 ### Configure Spacemacs to use `ghcide` with `nix-shell`